Operation where excess skin and, to a lesser extent, fat is removed from below the umbilicus (or tummy button).

 Both procedures typically throw up similar side effects – long-term bruising and swelling, skin discolouration, numbness in the affected area which may last up to eight weeks, and scarring.

-Tummy tuck vs lipo: which treatment would suit me best?
+Which treatment would suit me best?

 If you want to drastically and permanently reduce body fat in a particular area of the face or body, liposuction is your best bet.
 However, if you have lost weight – be it through diet, exercise, or post-pregnancy, and you don’t like how your abdomen area now appears, a tummy tuck is often the only way to achieve a flatter, more toned abdomen.